emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 ### Useful terms

-The following terms are particularly useful to know when looking at the Device Details.
+The following terms are particularly useful to know when looking at the **Device Details**.
 Each listed term includes a link to its associated [Glossary](/glossary) entry:

 - [IMSI](/glossary#imsi)